Substantial photon model

 positive charge, and the surface part is negatively charged.
 It is assumed that

-the strong gravitation acts at the
+the strong gravitation acts at

 which can be obtained from the strong gravitational constant using the